RTIC SoftPak 20 Review

 Our Analysis and Test Results

-The RTIC SoftPak is a large, messenger-carry cooler with an over-the-shoulder strap and end handles.
+The RTIC SoftPak is a medium-sized, messenger-carry cooler with an over-the-shoulder strap and end handles.
 It features a watertight zipper and welded seams.
-It's available in several other colors and sizes both smaller and larger than the 20-can model we tested.

 Performance Comparison

-RTIC claims the SoftPak "keeps food and drinks colder longer" with a minimum ice retention of 2 days.
+RTIC claims the SoftPak “keeps food and drinks colder longer” with a minimum ice retention of two days.
 However, the fine print includes stipulations for that performance that include only opening the cooler once a day and only using it in temperatures cooler than 80ºF.
-In our more realistic insulation testing, with warmer temperatures and day/night fluctuations, but without opening the cooler at all, it only managed 26 hours of sub-40ºF temps (the average for models we tested is just shy of 40 hours).
+In our test, we set the cooler in a temperature-controlled room without opening the cooler at all.
+It managed 48 hours of sub-40ºF temps, which is the FDA-recommended food-safe temp.
 If you're only after chilled drinks, the RTIC lasted 48 hours under 50ºF.

-With 1 inch thick foam on the sides and a whopping 2 inches in the lid, we thought the SoftPak would be more impressive than it turned out to be.
-We're also baffled by the numerous dark to medium colors this cooler comes in, further detracting from potential insulation in the hot sun.
+This cooler comes in numerous dark to medium colors, which could further detract from potential insulation in the hot sun.
 We recommend keeping your cooler out of direct sun, but that can be a tough ask on a beach.
 That said, we appreciate the watertight zipper and exterior of this little cooler.

 As with any waterproof zipper, it's hard to open.
 The SoftPak comes with a stick of lubricant that does help, but will never make it as effortless as a regular zipper.
-Beyond that though, it's not any more or less challenging to use than the watertight zippers of other models we tested.
+Beyond that, it isn't any more or less challenging to use than the watertight zippers of other models we tested.
 Once it is open, the flip-top design makes it easy to load and unload.
-The 20 can size we tested isn't quite large enough inside to fit taller objects though - like a bottle of white wine.
-And if you try to force it, this "soft" cooler is rigid enough that you can easily break the zipper or bust the seams trying.
-The SoftPak has a single exterior zippered pocket, that's so small and thin that it's really only functional for bringing something tiny like a bottle opener and cart home your discarded bottle caps.
+Because it's a rigid soft cooler, it doesn't collapse when empty.
+This makes it easier to clean the inside but poses a challenge when finding storage.
+The RTIC is available in a handful of colors, and it floats on water.

 Portability